 Today, the Tanzanian Mining Ministry recognises a miner called NDUGU JANANNE NGOMA as the person who discovered Tanzanite – a gemstone created by the transformation of zoisite under extreme heat and pressure…. caused by the movement of the earth’s crust during the formation of the Rift Valley.

-The mineral zoizite is fairly common reddish brown stone found throughout the world, but blue zoizite or Tanzanite is EXTREMELY RARE – and actually 1000 times more rare than diamonds.
+The mineral zoisite is fairly common reddish brown stone found throughout the world, but blue zoisite or Tanzanite is EXTREMELY RARE – and actually 1000 times more rare than diamonds.

 This is because during crystalisation, the element Vanadium attached itself to common zoizite under unique conditions.

 Vanadium is normally found very deep in the magma of the earth – but with volcanic activity and the movement of tectonic plates, zoisite and Vanadium were brought to the surface at the same time… creating a unique gemstone… called Tanzanite.